Somnus-K/MATLAB-Minesweeper/README.md

 # MATLAB-Minesweeper
-This repository is for CSCI-471 Group Final project in which we build a MATLAB GUI Interface for the classic game, Minesweeper.
+This repository is for the CSCI-471 Group Final project in which we build a MATLAB GUI Interface for the classic game, Minesweeper.

 How-To-Use: